nach der arbeit Website Design

 Prototypes and Usability Testing

-To test the wireframes, I created a clickable prototype and asked 3 users to:
+To test the wireframes, I created a clickable prototype and observed how users navigated to the shop and blog.

 All users were able to complete the tasks on the different pages and stated they were very/somewhat satisfied with their experiences.
 They stated the site was easily navigable and image-driven, which peeked their curiosity to explore beyond the products and into the blog and lookbook.
 Overall, they felt like they had enough information to get a good sense of the brand and overall lifestyle.